eclipse-openj9/openj9-docs/docs/vgclog.md

 Some GC policies include more than 1 GC cycle.
 GC cycles might be divided into multiple GC increments so that GC operations from the different GC cycles can interleave with each other to reduce pause times.

 A GC cycle can be divided into GC increments in different ways.
-See specific policy details in this topic for definitions of the GC increments that make up each cycle and the associated GC increment XML elements.
+See specific policy details for definitions of the GC increments that make up each cycle and the associated GC increment XML elements.

 The verbose GC log records all GC activities in the order in which they are run, so GC increments and operations of different cycles interleave with each other in the logs.

-When analyzing the logs, use the `contextid` and `id` attributes to locate the GC increments and operations associated with a specific GC cycle.
-For example:
+Use the `contextid` and `id` attributes to locate the GC increments and operations in the log that are associated with a specific GC cycle:

 1. Determine the `id` attribute value associated with your GC cycle’s XML element `<cycle-start>`.
 Note: the `id` attribute increases incrementally with each GC event.
 2. Search for the `contextid` attribute values that are equal to your GC cycle’s `id` attribute value.
-All GC increments, operations, and concurrent events associated with a particular cycle have a `contextid` attribute whose value matches the `id` attribute value of the cycle.
+All GC increments, operations, and concurrent events that are associated with a particular cycle have a `contextid` attribute whose value matches the `id` attribute value of the cycle.

 ## Gencon Policy

 ### Types of GC Cycle

-As detailed in [Gencon Policy (Default)](gc.md#gencon-policy-default), the Gencon policy makes use of 2 types of cycle to perform garbage collection – a partial GC cycle and a global GC cycle.
+As detailed in [Gencon Policy (Default)](gc.md#gencon-policy-default), the Gencon policy uses two types of cycle to perform garbage collection – a partial GC cycle and a global GC cycle.

-Note: For details of the different cycles used per policy type, see [garbage collection policies](gc#garbage-collection-policies).
+Note: For more information about the cycles used in a particular policy, see [garbage collection policies](gc#garbage-collection-policies).

 You can search for a particular type of cycle in the logs by searching for the “type=<value>” attribute of the <cycle-start> and <cycle-end> XML elements.
-The following table shows the “type” attribute values and trigger XML elements associated with the different Gencon GC cycles:
+The following table shows the values of the “type” XML attribute the XML elements that record the cycle trigger for the different Gencon GC cycles:

 | GC cycle | value of `type` XML attribute| XML element for cycle trigger| Triggering reason|
 |----------|----------------------------|------------------------------|------------------|